aniedisunday/Professional_Summary/README.md

-# Professional Summary

-👋 Hi, I'm Aniedi Sunday, a passionate Data Analyst skilled in transforming complex data into actionable insights.
-I specialize in data visualization and database management.

-🛠️ Skills: 🔍 Data Analysis: SQL, Python (Pandas, NumPy), R, Excel 📊 Visualization: Tableau, Power BI, Matplotlib 💾 Database Management: SQL Server, MySQL, MongoDB 🔄 ETL Processes: Data cleaning, transformation, loading

-👩🏾‍💻 Connect with me on LinkedIn: https://www.linkedin.com/in/aniedi-sunday
+Experienced Data Analyst with 4 years of expertise in managing and analyzing large datasets, creating predictive models, and presenting data-driven insights to diverse audiences.
+Proficient in data cleaning, data warehousing, and data visualization using tools like Tableau, Power BI, SQL and Python.
+Demonstrated ability to collaborate effectively with cross-functional teams and enhance enterprise data storage and system performance.
+Adept at using predictive analytics, machine learning, and data modeling to solve complex business problems and support decision-making processes.